Saturday, October 20, 2007

 Later, when our humble homage to the silent comedies of Charlie Chaplin, Buster Keaton, etc. played in a DeeCee film festival, it received a semi-favorable review from none other than Tom Shales of the Washington Post.
 This nine-minute, black and white comedy was surely the most-screened short subject in the Biograph's 15-year history.

-Click here to see it at YouTube.
+Update: Click here to see it at YouTube.